marbetschar/marco.betschart.name/blog/2021-04-27-dipping-elementary-os-toes-into-virtual-reality.md

 ### Add support for Monado

 [Monado](https://monado.dev/) is the reference runtime for the OpenXR specification.
-Since at the time of starting developing SteamVR does provided the better end user experience and was much more stable.
-Therefore it was chosen to jump start initial work.
-However, in the long rung we really want to support open software - therefore getting things working on Monado is definately something we need to work on.
+At the time I started development, SteamVR provided the better end user experience and was much more stable.
+Therefore I chose SteamVR over Monado to jump start initial work.
+However, in the long rung we really want to support open software - therefore getting things working on Monado is definitely something we need to work on.